-- 372. The Coalition again adopts the recommendations of the Workers' Action Centre in respect of the Employment Standards Act, 2000 amendments necessary to reduce the precarity and lack of employment protections for vulnerable workers, many of whom are women.144 - 373.
-In particular, the Coalition adopts the recommendations to end the many exemptions to the ESA and the urgent need for a more rigorous enforcement mechanism with heavy fines for violations of the Act.
+- 371. The Coalition again adopts the recommendations of the Workers' Action Centre in respect of the Employment Standards Act, 2000 amendments necessary to reduce the precarity and lack of employment protections for vulnerable workers, many of whom are women.143 - 372.
+In particular, the Coalition adopts the recommendations to end the many exemptions to the ESA and the urgent need for a more rigorous enforcement mechanism with heavy fines for violations of the Act. - 373.
+As well, protections are required to end the contract flipping and egregious employment practices of agencies which exploit vulnerable women.